mkvaghani/Kadence_To_Avanam/readme.txt

 == Description ==

-This is starter WordPress theme called Rebase.
-Created for theme developers to start building beautiful WordPress themes using Rebase.
+This is starter WordPress theme called Avanam.
+Created for theme developers to start building beautiful WordPress themes using Avanam.

 == License ==
 This theme is released under GNU General Public License v3.0 (or later)

-= Changelog =

-== 1.0.0 | 16th January 2024 ==
+== Changelog ==
-* Initial Version.
+For changelog please check changelog.txt file

 == Copyright, Credits & Resources ==